Impact of the September 11 attacks on the entertainment industry: Music and radio

+On August 6, 2001, American pop-punk band Sugarcult released their debut single "Stuck in America" from their debut album Start Static, which contained the lyrics "everybody’s talking about blowin’ up the neighborhood" and "everybody's gonna watch it burn today".
+After September 11, radio stations started dropping the song.
+Sugarcult changed the lyric "Everybody’s talking about blowin’ up the neighborhood" to "everybody’s talking about wakin’ up the neighborhood" out of sensitivity.

 Hungarian composer Robert Gulya, who lived in the United States from 2000 to 2002, began to work on a guitar concerto shortly after the September 11 attacks.
 Gulya chose a theme for the concerto's first movement, which is reminiscent of the terror attacks.

 The cover artwork of Dream Theater's live album Live Scenes from New York, released on September 11, 2001, originally depicted the skyline of New York City, including the World Trade Center, silhouetted in flames.
 The album was recalled and re-released with a different cover.
 Dream Theater's 2005 studio album Octavarium includes the song "Sacrificed Sons", which is about the attacks and their aftermath.
-Dream Theater keyboardist Jordan Rudess performed a solo benefit concert three days after the attacks, which was the released as the album 4NYC a year later.
+Dream Theater keyboardist Jordan Rudess performed a solo benefit concert three days after the attacks, which was released as the album 4NYC a year later.
 The band changed the title of one song from their 2002 album Six Degrees of Inner Turbulence.
 "The Great Debate", which discusses stem-cell research controversies, was originally titled "Conflict at Ground Zero" after a lyric in its chorus, but the title was changed as news reports began to refer to the site of the attacks as "Ground Zero".
 The band was in a Manhattan studio conducting final mixes of Six Degrees of Inner Turbulence on the day of the attacks.

 English rock band Bush changed the name of the lead single off their 2001 album Golden State from "Speed Kills" to "The People That We Love".
 Also changed was the original cover art for the album, which featured a commercial airplane.

 The San Francisco Symphony continued with a previously planned program of Mahler's 6th Symphony, the "Tragic," on September 12–15.
 The subsequent recording was highly acclaimed and garnered the 2003 Grammy Award for Best Orchestral Performance.

 Janet Jackson postponed a concert in Tampa, Florida, scheduled for the day, and cancelled the entire European leg of her All for You Tour due to travel concerns after the attacks.
+Her brother, Michael Jackson, reportedly had a meeting planned at the World Trade Center but overslept in a hotel at the time.

 Before the 9/11 attacks, American DJ and media personality Khaled Mohamed Khaled often referred to himself as "DJ Khaled - The Arab Attack" before dropping the tag line out of concern about offending victims.